 The Need for Comprehensive Research

 We would love to say definitively that CBD can help people with depression.
 This isn’t just because we are fans of CBD, it is because depression takes a huge toll on individuals and society.
 We are aware of many people that have found it beneficial as a part of their approach to dealing with depression, but even much of the credible research suggests that about 50%-60% of people find it helpful.
-This is far from a cure, but it is certainly worth exploring.
+This is far from a cure, but it may be worth exploring.
 More rigorous research is needed.
 We are often frustrated by the lack of larger scientific studies and the rigor of double-blind, placebo-controlled trials around all the cannabinoids.
 The decades long (and continued) prohibition around cannabis frustrate these efforts.
 And obviously, the variability in CBD products on the market further complicates matters, as the concentration and purity of CBD can vary widely between brands and products.
 We hope that as the market continues to mature, CBD and other cannabinoids will be better researched and may add to the accepted tools in the battle against depression and other conditions.

 Seeking Professional Guidance